-CCTV and the 3D Body scanners are technologies used to prevent traditional crime and modern terrorism, as well as identify perpetrators.
-However, another area in the field of security studies, criminology and counterterrorism, has become salient in the discourse of one modern security risk, cyber-crime.
-Cyber-crime has become a common high-volume crime in the UK, which often outnumbers burglary and robbery cases (see Wall and Williams 2013).
-There has been a tenfold increase in malware attacks in the period from 2008 to 2009.
-As many as 60,000 attacks were registered each day in the UK in 2009 (Cornish et al. 2011, 6).
-Cyber-crime uses information systems and technology to commit extortion, identity theft, espionage, or even achieve the paralysation of critical infrastructure.
-Among many others, in June 2010 a worm was developed by the USA and Israel to interfere with uranium enrichment in the Iranian nuclear facility at Natanz, which opened a new era in cyber warfare.
-Stuxnet was designed as a highly sophisticated malware, which targeted a very particular section of the Iranian nuclear facility (see Collins and McCombie 2012).
+CCTV and the 3D Body scanner are technologies used to prevent traditional crime and modern terrorism as well as detect perpetrators.
+However, another area in the field of security studies, criminology and counterterrorism has become salient in the discourse over modern security risks cyber-crime.
+Cyber-crime has become a typical high-volume crime in the UK, which often outnumbers burglary and robbery cases (see Wall and Williams 2013).
+There has been a tenfold increase in malware attacks in the period from 2008 to 2009, whereby as many as 60,000 per day were registered in 2009 in the UK (Cornish et al. 2011, 6).
+Cyber-crime uses information systems and technology to commit extortion, identity theft, espionage or even paralysation of critical infrastructure.
+Among many others, in June 2010 a worm was developed by the USA and Israel to interfere with uranium enrichment in the Iranian nuclear facility at Natanz, which opened a new era of cyber wars.
+Stuxnet was designed as a highly sophisticated malware, which targets a very particular section of the Iranian nuclear facility (see Collins and McCombie 2012).

-In response to the media reports about the attack the British government called for international coordination on cyber security strategies while securing an advantage in cyberspace (Farwell and Rohozinski 2011, 31).
+In response to the media reports about the attack the British government called for international coordination on cyber security strategy while securing advantage in cyberspace (Farwell and Rohozinski 2011, 31).
 The reason why Stuxnet has shaken the public views about cyber security is that it was unprecedented in its scope and effectiveness.
 It is a "sophisticated computer program designed to penetrate and establish control over remote systems in a quasi-autonomous fashion" (Farwell and Rohozinski 2011, 24).
-It has also shown that cyberspace is less costly and risky to use against enemies than traditional military measures.
-In response to these developments, the British Government released the National Security Strategy (NSS) and Strategic Defence and Security Review (SDSR) in October 2010 and devoted over £650 million to increase cyber security (Cornish et al. 2011, viii).
-However, a clear roadmap which would structure best practices and transparency in cyber security is still under development.
+It has also shown that cyberspace is less costly and risky to use against enemies than traditional military means.
+In response to these developments, the British Government responded with the release of National Security Strategy (NSS) and Strategic Defence and Security Review (SDSR) in October 2010 and devoted over £650 million to increase cyber security (Cornish et al. 2011, viii).
+However, a clear roadmap, which would structure best practice and transparency in cyber protection, is still underway.

-The British historical experience with domestic separatism and violent attacks, combined with the most recent terrorist attacks on its territory, has shaped current British security policies.
-Surveillance and improved transportation security measures have been top governmental priorities, especially since the 9/11 attacks in New York City and the 7/7 attacks in London.
-The current trend towards installing more monitoring systems and scanning devices in airports has prioritized security at the cost of human rights, intimacy and privacy.
-The "one nation under CCTV" slogan has been a very succinct mockery of the excessive use of monitoring in the UK.
+The British historical experience with domestic separatism and violent attacks, combined with the most recent terrorist attacks on its territory has shaped the current British security policies.
+Surveillance and improved transportation security measure have been on top of the governmental priorities, especially since the 9/11 attacks in New York City and the 7/7 attacks in London.
+The current trends towards installing more monitoring systems and scanning devices in airports have prioritized security at the cost of human rights, intimacy and privacy.
+The "one nation under CCTV" slogan has been a very succinct mockery of the excessive use of monitoring cameras in the UK.
 Their installation in elevators and even dressing rooms often leads to controversies about the use of such footage, similar to debates about whether the benefits of the use of 3D body scanners outweigh the social and ethical costs of their usage.
-In addition, some groups have been particular targets of increased security measures in public transportation, which could potentially engender further radicalization of the growing immigrant communities in the UK.
-In cyber space the UK has not pioneered any pathbreaking research or technological development, as cyber security has still not been duly appreciated as a principle security priority.
-However, new strategies and approaches to promote best cyber practices are underway and it can be expected that with the rise of cyber-attacks, cyber security will move up the list of government priorities in the next decades.
+In addition, some groups have been particular targets of increased security measure in public transportation, which could have potential negative effects on further radicalization of the growing immigrant communities in the UK.
+On the front of cyber space, the UK has not been pioneering any path-breaking research or technological development as cyber security has still not been duly appreciated as the main security priority.
+However, new strategies and approaches to increasing best cyber practices are underway and it can be expected that with the rise of cyber-attacks, cyber security will be moved up the list of governmental priorities in the next decades.